c0fec0de/git-ws/docs/manual/fileref.rst

     Any modification of a copied file is noticed.

     ``git ws update`` updates copied files.
-    But it denies overwritting a copied file, which has changed at the destination since last update.
+    But it denies overwriting a copied file, which has changed at the destination since last update.

 Group Filtering